EasezzZ/EasezzZ.github.io/_posts/2018-04-06-First-Blog.markdown

 ---
 layout:     post
 title:      "A few words about me"
-subtitle:   " \"A Ph.D candidate fighting on his way to the degree\""
+subtitle:   " \"A Ph.D candidate on his way to the degree\""
 date:       2018-04-06 20:00:00
 author:     "YZ"
 header-img: "img/post-bg-sf.jpg"